2511674586/withLinux/README.md

-# With Linux - Brief HOWTO?
+# With Linux - Brief Hacks

-Linux tricks, hints, hacks, etc...
+Linux tricks, hints, hacks, based on my personal experience with [Debian GNU/Linux](https://www.debian.org).
+It may work on Ubuntu, Mint etc.
-Most of which are in the style of keyword-expanding.
+Most of these hints and hacks are in the style of keyword-expanding.

-They are based on [Debian](https://www.debian.org).
-Some may work on Ubuntu, Mint etc.

-Issue me if encountered any problem. keep updating.
+keep updating.

-TODO: re-arrange sections.
+FIXME: re-arrange sections.

 ## Index : contents
 1. [Installing Linux](./install)